Mired in crises, North Korea’s Kim to open big party meeting

-SEOUL, South Korea (AP) — Coronavirus restrictions that have limited his public appearances.
-Warning signals for his country’s fragile economy, which has been battered by pandemic-related border closings and natural disasters.
+SEOUL, South Korea (AP) — Coronavirus restrictions that have significantly limited his public appearances.
+Warning signals for an economy battered by pandemic-related border closings and natural disasters.
 The impending departure of a U.S. president who said he “fell in love” with him.

 As North Korean leader Kim Jong Un grapples with the toughest challenges of his nine-year rule, he’s set to open a massive ruling Workers’ Party congress next month to try to muster stronger public loyalty to him and lay out new economic and foreign policies.